Understanding a customer’s buying cycle is how you can have the right marketing for a successful commerce site.

 Create Targeted Content for Each Stage

-Check out this example:
+;Look at this example:

-- “compare flat screen tvs” – The desire to compare products indicates this customer is further along in the cycle, such as the Consideration or Preference stage.
+“flat screen tv” – This is a generic term that customers in the Awareness or Consideration stage use. “compare flat screen tvs” – The desire to compare products indicates this customer is further along in the cycle, such as the Consideration or Preference stage.

 Make Content Available Through the Right Channels

 Of course, the content you share is fully dependent on the product you offer and the profile of your customers, but there are basic commonalities on how to market in each stage of the buying cycle:

 Awareness: For the majority of ecommerce sites, this is all about being found via search engine marketing, particularly PPC and SEO.